 Keratoconus (keh-rah-toe-cone-us) is a condition in which the structure of the cornea isn’t strong enough to maintain a healthy ball shape, causing the cornea to bulge outward into a shape resembling a cone.
 This leads to a host of symptoms, including blurred and double vision, as well as halos around objects and streaks of light.

-Below you’ll learn more about this condition and discover how Dr. Robert Chu at EYEWORKS Scleral Contact Lenses Center can treat your keratoconus to safeguard your eye health.
+Below you’ll learn more about this condition and discover how Dr. Robert Chu at Eyeworks can treat your keratoconus to safeguard your eye health.

 What is Keratoconus?